Originally Published in May 2012 in Writes for All Magazine

 “The Lord is the point, son,” the priest says.
 “He is the point, and his will is our reasoning.”

 “That’s great,” I say.
 “Uplifting and all, but what if the reason I do what I do—the things Mike’s telling me I shouldn’t be doing—ain’t the reason that would necessarily piss off the man upstairs?
 Is there like, a person who calculates your thoughts and passes judgment on whether or not you meant to do what you done?
 Like, I don’t mean to hurt nobody, not emotionally at least.
 I just do what I’m told.
 And somebody else’d do it if I didn’t.
 Like today.”
 I pull back the hammer of my gun with a resounding clack.
 “I’m only here ‘cause Mr. Black sent me.
 I didn’t ask for it, I’m just doing my job, the job Mr. Black hired me to do.
 I don’t know you from Joe fucking Schmoe, but Mr. Black knows you.
 And you probably know Mr. Black.
 I’m assuming you do, or he wouldn’t have sent me here.
 Mr. Black’s a lot of things, I’ll say that, but mistaken’s not one of them.”

 I stare at the mesh screen and see the wrinkled cheeks on the other side go slack.

-“That’s another one,” I say.
+“That’s another thing,” I say.
 “What about the economy?
 Does that account for anything?
 Did God take that into consideration when he created all these rules?
-I mean, what’s a man supposed to do: starve his way into heaven?”
+I mean, what’s a man supposed to do, starve his way into heaven?”

 “I just—” the priest says, and I think he’s crying, his voice sounds thick. “—I need a few more days, a week maybe.
 Please.”

-“I just don’t know how anybody’s supposed to know what to do,” I say.
+“I just don’t know how anybody’s supposed to know what they’re supposed to do at any given moment,” I say.
 “The world’s all fucked up.”

 “Please,” the priest whispers.
 “Tell him I will pay him soon.”